xpmatteo/videoworld/README.md

  - Fix first user story

+ - rewrite rentMoviesAction + test
+ - rewrite currentRentals action and test
+ - rewrite transactionHistory action and test
+ - clean up repositories both interface and implementation
+ - throw away specification package and all its contents
+ - throw away old struts classes
+ - copy in the project the LocalDate classes and friends
+ - remove dependency from tw-commons jars

+ - BEFORE TRAINING
+ - test the sequence of user stories (and didactic intent)
  - Set up a VM with Gitlab with a clone of this repo
  - Set up GO CI on same VM